Citrus canker: Distribution and economic impact

 Citrus canker is thought to have originated in the area of Southeast Asia-India.
 It is now also present in Japan, South and Central Africa, the Middle East, Bangladesh, the Pacific Islands, some countries in South America, and Florida.
 Some areas of the world have eradicated citrus canker and others have ongoing eradication programs, but the disease remains endemic in most areas where it has appeared.
 Because of its rapid spread, high potential for damage, and impact on export sales and domestic trade, citrus canker is a significant threat to all citrus-growing regions.

 Australia

 The citrus industry is the largest fresh-fruit exporting industry in Australia.
-Australia has had three outbreaks of citrus canker, all of which have been successfully eradicated.
+Australia has had four outbreaks of citrus canker, all of which have been successfully eradicated.
 The disease was found twice during the 1900s in the Northern Territory and was eradicated each time.
 In 2004, an unexplained outbreak occurred in central Queensland.
-The state and federal governments ordered all commercial groves, all noncommercial citrus trees, and all native lime trees (C. glauca) in the vicinity of Emerald to be destroyed rather than trying to isolate infected trees.
+The state and federal governments ordered all commercial groves, all non-commercial citrus trees, and all native lime trees (C. glauca) in the vicinity of Emerald to be destroyed rather than trying to isolate infected trees.
 Eradication was successful, with permission to replant being granted to farmers by the biosecurity unit of the Queensland Department of Primary Industries in early 2009.

 Citrus canker was detected again in April 2018 and confirmed in May 2018 in the Northern Territory and Western Australia.